QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 **nmap** ([nmap book](https://nmap.org/book/), [GitHub](https://github.com/nmap/nmap) 7.1k ⭐) is a tool to detect hosts, their open ports, and eventually run script trying to go more information, or even exploiting a vulnerability to gain access.

-We are calling **probe** a request made to inquire something from an host, such as testing if a port is open.
+We are calling **probe** a request made to inquire about something from a host, such as testing if a port is open.

 > There is an interface to `nmap` called [ZenMap](https://nmap.org/zenmap/).